 The Im Tirtzu organization collaborated with other pro-Israel advocacy organizations, including the Choosing Life Forum of Bereaved Families and NGO Monitor, who let the members of the Knesset Finance Committee know that several of the NGOs that would have benefited from the tax break are involved in anti-Israel activities.

-A vote on the tax break was supposed to be held Monday but was postponed when members of the Finance Committee learned about the connection and voice their own concerns.
+A vote on the tax break was postponed when members of the Finance Committee learned about the connection and voice their own concerns.

-On Wednesday the Finance Ministry announced that it was cancelling the plans for the tax break.
+The Finance Ministry eventually announced that it was cancelling the plans for the tax break.